luizderose/ISC22/README.md

 # ISC22-Workshop
-HPC in the Cloud Workshop at ISC 2022
+HPC in the 20’s- Flexible Performance in the Cloud